Course Outline

 First, you will be required to:

-• Use the data to create graphs and tables to represent student achievement in literacy and numeracy
+• Use the class data to create graphs and tables to represent student achievement in literacy and numeracy (two sets of graphs and tables required)

 Second, using the Unit Plan, you will:

-• Consider how you might enhance teaching and learning in order to (a) extend U2B students, and (b) support students performing below National Minimum Standard
+• Consider how you might enhance teaching and learning in order to (a) extend top-performing students, and (b) support the lowest-performing students

 • Propose a strategy for diagnostic assessment (based on the summative assessment task in the Unit Plan) and discuss its effectiveness and expected outcomes with reference to research